-Halloween, and the upcoming holidays can play havoc with well laid dietary resolutions.
-Fortunately, Umeboshi plums (Ume) from Japan is our best friend against a host of haunting upsets!
+The holidays can play havoc with well laid dietary resolutions.
+Fortunately, Umeboshi Plums from Japan is our best friend against a host of haunting upsets!

 When picked in salt and purple shiso leaves, it becomes umeboshi.
 Ume has an amazing ability to balance and brace the system.

 It has extensive documentation (some ancient, some recent) showing its effectiveness in cleanly evacuating radioactive strontium 90 from the body, in relieving coughs and nausea, reducing fevers, as an astringent, and as an antibiotic against dysentery, supportive staphylococcus, and more.

 UMEBOSHI are the whole plums pickled for over a year with salt and shiso leaves.
 You’ll find many specific uses for it in macrobiotic cook books.